-In the year under review, Swiss Life Switzerland increased premium volume to a total CHF 13.5 billion (+41%), due especially to a competitor's withdrawal from the full insurance business.
-Of the total premium volume, 88% came from group life business.
+In the year under review, premiums in Swiss Life Switzerland sank, as expected, to CHF 11.0 billion in total (-18%).
+The high premiums in the previous year were shaped by a competitor's withdrawal from the full insurance business.
+Of the total premium volume, 87% came from group life business.

-According to the Swiss Insurance Association (SIA), life insurance premiums in Switzerland increased to CHF 29.8 billion, up 0.6% on the previous year.
-In group life business, premiums for the market as a whole remained constant compared to the previous year, while premiums for individual life business increased 2.4% compared to the previous year.
-Swiss Life further increased its market share of group and individual life business.
+According to the Swiss Insurance Association (SIA) premiums in the Swiss life insurance market were 18% higher than the previous year at CHF 24.5 billion.
+In group life business, premiums for the market as a whole were 22% down compared to the previous year, while premiums for individual life business were 3% below the previous year.
+Swiss Life's market share of group and individual life business remained stable.